ih-lab/AI-biopsy/README.md

 * v1 = inception-v1, ../Images/test = the address of test set images, out.txt = the output result file, 2 = number of classes

-* You can see output.txt in "GitHub_AIbiopsy/scripts/slim", for example.

-8) The accuracy can be measured using accuracy measurement codes ("acc.py") in "useful" folder.
-The output.txt file should be in the same folder that you are running acc.py.
-Then run the following code:

-$ python acc.py